Vaishnavi-cyber-blip/Finley/README.md

 # Firm Intelligence Bot

 Firm Intelligence Bot is an AI-powered conversational chatbot that helps users interact with and extract insights from documents related to firm management.
-It leverages cutting-edge AI models like Groq for conversational capabilities and provides an intuitive interface for users to ask questions and resolve queries about their documents.
+It leverages cutting-edge AI models like mistral for conversational capabilities and provides an intuitive interface for users to ask questions and resolve queries about their documents.

 ## Features